Birth Certificate Translation. GDRFA & KHDA Accepted

 The Critical Name Consistency Issue

 UAE government systems match names character by character with zero tolerance for discrepancies.
-If your child's birth certificate shows "Mohammad" but their passport shows "Mohammed," the system flags a mismatch and rejects the application.
+If your child’s birth certificate shows “Mohammad” but their passport shows “Mohammed,” the system flags a mismatch and rejects the application.
 This is the most common reason for visa delays.
-We check these details before translation begins and advise on resolutions—sometimes a statutory declaration resolves it, sometimes you need a letter from your embassy confirming the name variation.
+We check these details before translation begins and advise on resolutions.
+Sometimes a statutory declaration resolves it, sometimes a letter from your local authority is needed.

 Attestation Requirements by Country